lake-wg/authz/draft-selander-ace-ake-authz.md

 where

 * ID_U is the identity of the device, for example a reference or pointer to the device certificate
-* SS is the selected cipher suite in EDHOC.
+* SS is the selected cipher suite in SUITES_I.

-### EAD_2

-EAD_2 = (L1, Voucher) where L1 is the External Auxiliary Data Label (IANA registry created in Section 9.5 of {{I-D.ietf-lake-edhoc}}) and Voucher = MAC(V_TYPE, PK_V, G_X, ID_U) is defined in {{voucher}}.
+The derivation of K_1 = Expand(PRK, info, length) uses the following input to the info struct ({{reuse}}):

+* transcript_hash = h''
+* label is "EDHOC_EAD_LABEL_0_K_1"
+* context  = h''
+* length is length of key of the EDHOC AEAD algorithm

+The derivation of IV_1 = Expand(PRK, info, length) uses the following input to the info struct ({{reuse}}):

+* transcript_hash = h''
+* label is "EDHOC_EAD_LABEL_0_IV_1"
+* context = h''
+* length is length of nonce of the EDHOC AEAD algorithm

 ### Voucher {#voucher}

 The voucher is an assertion by the authorization server to the device that the authorization server has performed the relevant verifications and that the device is authorized to continue the protocol with the authenticator.
-The voucher consists essentially of a message authentication code which binds the identity of the authenticator to message_1 of EDHOC.
+The Voucher is essentially of a message authentication code which binds the identity of the authenticator to message_1 of EDHOC, integrity protected with the shared secret context between U and W.

-More specifically 'Voucher' is the output of Expand() as defined in {{key-der}} using the following context:
+The calculation of Voucher = Expand(PRK, info, length) uses the following input to the info struct ({{reuse}}):

+* transcript_hash = h''
+* label is "EDHOC_EAD_LABEL_1"
+* context  = bstr .cbor voucher_input
+* length is EDHOC MAC length in bytes

+where context is a CBOR bstr wrapping of voucher_input:

 ~~~~~~~~~~~
 voucher_input = (
     V_TYPE:        int,
-    PK_V:          bstr,
+    SS:            int,
     G_X:           bstr,
-    SS:            int,
     ID_U:          bstr
+    PK_V:          bstr,
 )
 ~~~~~~~~~~~

 where

-* 'V_TYPE' indicates the type of voucher used
+* V_TYPE indicates the type of voucher used (TBD)
+* SS is the selected cipher suite of the EDHOC protocol, see {{reuse}}
-* PK_V is a CWT Claims Set (CCS, {{RFC8392}}) containing the public authentication key of the authenticator encoded as a COSE_Key in the 'cnf' claim.
-The public key MUST be an Elliptic Curve Diffie-Hellman key, COSE key type 'kty' = 'EC2' or 'OKP'.
+* PK_V is a CWT Claims Set (CCS, {{RFC8392}}) containing the public authentication key of the authenticator encoded as a COSE_Key in the 'cnf' claim, see Section 3.5.3 of {{I-D.ietf-lake-edhoc}}.
-   * COSE_Keys of type OKP SHALL only include the parameters 1 (kty), -1 (crv), and -2 (x-coordinate).
-COSE_Keys of type EC2 SHALL only include the parameters 1 (kty), -1 (crv), -2 (x-coordinate), and -3 (y-coordinate).
-The parameters SHALL be encoded using deterministic encoding as specified in Section 4.2.1 of {{RFC8949}}.
 * G_X is encoded as in EDHOC message_1, see Section 3.7 of {{I-D.ietf-lake-edhoc}}
-* SS and ID_U are defined in {{U-W}}
+* ID_U is defined in {{U-W}}

-All parameters, except 'V_TYPE', are as received in the voucher request (see {{V-W}}).

-TODO: Consider making the voucher a CBOR Map to indicate type of voucher, to indicate the feature (cf. {{V-W}}).
+Editor's note: With the current definition of EAD as (ead_label, ead_value), do we need to redefine the voucher to be a CBOR map?
+Do we even need the V_TYPE?

 ## Device <-> Authenticator {#U-V}

-The device and authenticator run the EDHOC protocol authenticated with public keys (PK_U and PK_V) of the device and the authenticator, see protocol between U and V in {{fig-protocol}}.
-The normal EDHOC processing is omitted here.
+The device and authenticator run the EDHOC protocol authenticated with their public keys (PK_U and PK_V), see {{fig-protocol}}.
+Normal EDHOC processing is omitted here.

 ### Message 1

 #### Device processing

-The device composes EDHOC message_1 with specific parameters pre-configured, such as EDHOC method.
-The correlation properties (see Section 3.1 of {{I-D.ietf-lake-edhoc}}) are defined by the transport of the messages.
-The static public DH key G_W of the authorization server defines the ECDH curve of the selected cipher suite in SUITES_I.
-As part of the normal EDHOC processing, the device generates the ephemeral public key G_X.
-The ephemeral key G_X is reused in the ECIES scheme, see {{U-W}}.
+The device composes EDHOC message_1 using authentication method, identifiers, etc. according to the applicability statement, see Section 3.9 of {{I-D.ietf-lake-edhoc}}.
+The selected cipher suite SS applies also to the interaction with the authorization server as detailed in {{reuse}}, in particular, the key agreement algorithm which is used with the static public DH key G_W of the authorization server.
+As part of the normal EDHOC processing, the device generates the ephemeral public key G_X which is reused in the interaction with the authorization server, see {{U-W}}.

-The device sends EDHOC message_1 with EAD_1 as specified in {{U-W}}.
+The device sends EDHOC message_1 with EAD_1 = (L0, Voucher_Info) where L0 is the External Auxiliary Data Label (IANA registry created in Section 9.5 of {{I-D.ietf-lake-edhoc}}), and Voucher_Info is specified in {{U-W}}.

 #### Authenticator processing

 The authenticator receives EDHOC message_1 from the device and processes as specified in Section 5.2.3 of {{I-D.ietf-lake-edhoc}}, with the additional step that the presence of EAD with label 0 triggers the voucher request to the authorization server as described in {{V-W}}.
-The excxhange with V needs to be complete successfully for the EDHOC exchange to be continued.
+The exchange with V needs to be completed successfully for the EDHOC exchange to be continued.

 ### Message 2